Tuesday, 31 March 2020

 Arse to cup coffee

 Then we went to a coffee plantation where we sampled many different types of coffee including the disgusting but highly prized Kopi Luwak (aka civet coffee) which is made with partially digested coffee cherries which have been eaten by the civets (they look a bit like weasels) and then defecated.
-I was horrified but in my polite Scottish way I took a sip.
+I was horrified but in my polite Scottish way I touched the cup to my lips.
 James cared not a jot about the way it was made and quaffed a whole cupful (I called it “arsehole to cup”).

 Our final stop was a large temple and holy spring area called the Tirta Empul Temple.
 This was much more touristy and since we were now in the middle of the day with a lack of breeze it was very hot.
 It had the most beautiful giant and ancient banyan tree in the centre.
 Again there were lots of different temples and this one had holy springs in which people (mainly western tourists) were bathing.
 I was relieved to get a breeze in my face as we zoomed off back to our hotel in our little car.
 We passed lots of rice paddies on the way back which are very beautiful.
 Fiska had noticed that I was flagging at the last temple and was worried about me - he didn’t know that I always suffer when overheated!
 I noticed that he was on the phone as we sped homewards and when we arrived at the hotel there was Pandé waiting for us with cooling damp towels and cups of ginger and lemongrass tea!
 And when we got to the room there was a flower arrangement waiting for me from Pandé with best wishes and hoping that I would feel better soon!
 Just after we arrived back the heavens opened - there was a total downpour with much thunder and lightning.
 We watched it from the club lounge while enjoying our afternoon tea, which segued into pre-dinner drinks.
 Lovely.